Dynamic modes of morphogen transport: Introduction

 Here, we develop a theoretical framework to capture both extreme regimes of transport as well as combinations of the two.
 This is achieved by considering at the same time extracellular diffusion, internalization, recycling and degradation in a model based on discrete cells, intracellular/extracellular pools and different rates of trafficking between them.
-In this approach we can introduce hydrodynamic modes of transport which are eigenmodes of the system that decay with characteristic relaxation times that depend of the wavelength of the mode.
+In this approach we introduce the concept of hydrodynamic modes of transport which are eigenmodes of the system that decay with characteristic relaxation times that depend of the wavelength of the mode.
 From the mode structure of the system we can identify the effective diffusion coefficient and degradation rate that govern the slow dynamics and that are not necessarily the same as the diffusion and degradation measured by FCS or FRAP.
+Additionally, we find a relation between the slow mode of transport and the shape of the steady-state gradient.
 Using this approach we find that the extreme transport regimes correspond to different values of the trafficking parameters.
 This framework will help to design the proper assays to parametrize these rates and to determine which actual transport regime underlies gradient formation.